Bert Van Landeghem

 Tel: +44 (0)114 222 9657

-He has been working (either fulltime or part-time) at the Research Centre for Education and the Labour Market (ROA) from April 2010 until September 2015, which is based at the University of Maastricht (the Netherlands).
+He has been working (either full time or part-time) at the Research Centre for Education and the Labour Market (ROA) from April 2010 until September 2015, which is based at the University of Maastricht (the Netherlands).
 Bert has joint the University of Sheffield in October 2013, first as a research fellow of the Institute for Economic Analysis of Decision-Making (InstEAD).
-Currently, he is being appointed as a Vice-Chancellor's Fellow from 5 October 2015 until 30 September 2019, and as a Marie Skłodowska-Curie Fellow from 1 January 2016 until 31 December 2017.
+Currently, he is being appointed as a Vice-Chancellor's Fellow from 5 October 2015 until 30 September 2019, and he was a Marie Skłodowska-Curie Fellow from 1 January 2016 until 31 December 2017.